rage/cyber-security-base-19/data/module-4/part-3/certificates.md

 <programming-exercise name="Man in the middle" tmcname="part3-08.maninthemiddle" course="Advanced Topics">

 Certificates are needed to prevent man in the middle attacks.
 In this exercise we will create a man-in-the-middle server that capitalizes every letter of the HTML page.
+You should capitalize the output only if the server responses with HTML.

 The template contains a simple web server that connects simply shows the page address and nothing else.
 Modify the server so that it pretends to be the server given in